adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		// etc
 	}

-Don't worry if you are a little hazy on feature detection, feature testing and dynamic APIs - there are fantastic articles [[4](#ref4)] on this subject matter.

 ## Summary

-The Host is a dynamic environment, and an unpredicatable one too.
-Polyfills try to bend the rules to create a static environment.
+The Host is a dynamic (and unpredictable) environment, and polyfills try to bend the rules in order to create a static environment.
 At best, polyfills are harder to implement.
-At their worst, they are impossible to implement to spec.
+At their worst, they are impossible to implement to standard.
 This increases development effort significantly but even worse results in unreliable software.
 The answer, is of course to use wrappers.
 You get the all the same functionality but without the pitfalls.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>